adampielak/Shorewall-Template/README.md

 # Shorewall-Template
-Set of sample Shorewall configuration files
+Set of sample Shorewall configuration files to be used with proxmox.